Skip to content

 This localized approach allows us to navigate the complexities of your case efficiently, ensuring you receive the personalized attention you deserve.

 At The Rothenberg Law Firm, we go beyond being legal representatives; we become your advocates in every step of your pedestrian accident claim.
-Our commitment to your well-being and the pursuit of justice is unwavering.
+Our commitment to your well-being and the pursuit of fair compensation and justice is unwavering.

-When you choose us, you’re not just choosing lawyers; you’re choosing a team that understands Philadelphia, values accessibility, and is devoted to securing the best possible outcome for you.
+When you choose an experienced pedestrian accident attorney from our firm, you're not just choosing a lawyer; you're getting a team that understands Philadelphia, values accessibility, and is devoted to securing the best possible outcome for you.

 Our dedicated staff is available 24/6 to discuss your situation and outline the best steps moving forward.
-Call our Philadelphia office at (800) 624-8888 or fill out our online contact form.
+Contact us today at (800) 624-8888 or through our online form for a free, no-obligation consultation.
 Your rights matter, and we are here to fight for them.

-The Rothenberg Law Firm LLP – Philadelphia Office
+The Rothenberg Law Firm Accident and Injury Lawyers - Philadelphia Office

 Philadelphia, PA 19102